DHBW-Inf20/cppChess/docs/index.md

 # YetAnotherChessGame
-YetAnotherChessGame is a chess game for the command-line.
+YetAnotherChessGame is a chess game for the command-line. <br>
+Project participants: Dominic Joas & Jannik Dürr

 ## Build the Game